matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.2.0/behavior.rst

-- if the streamplot goes all the way to the edges of the vector field, then the axis limits are set to match exactly the vector field limits (whereas they would be sometimes be off by a small floating point error previously).
+- if the streamplot goes all the way to the edges of the vector field, then the axis limits are set to match exactly the vector field limits (whereas they would sometimes be off by a small floating point error previously).
-- if the streamplot does not reach the edges of the vector field (e.g., due to the use of ``start_points`` and ``maxlength``), then margins expansion will not cross the the vector field limits anymore.
+- if the streamplot does not reach the edges of the vector field (e.g., due to the use of ``start_points`` and ``maxlength``), then margins expansion will not cross the vector field limits anymore.

 This change is also used internally to ensure that polar plots don't display negative *r* values unless the user really passes in a negative value.